 - Blank (unpainted) spun cotton mushrooms.
 They come in many sizes.
 For this tutorial, I used the 25mm mushrooms.
 But smaller mushrooms would work too.

 - Paint: pick any color you like plus some white paint for the dots.
-I used enamel paint for this project because I wanted the mushrooms to look slightly “metallic”.
+I used enamel craft paint to give them a nice vintage shine.

 - A gloss finish to replicate the ‘lacquered look” of spun cotton mushrooms.
 I experimented with several products and found that both Liquitex gloss medium & varnish and Mod Podge super gloss worked well.
 TIP: Make sure the mouth of the gloss finish bottle is wide enough to dip the mushrooms in it.
 If not, you may have to pour some of the finish into a cup.